rabbitmq/chef-cookbook/README.md

 If you wish to allow the default guest user to connect remotely, you can change this to `[]`.
 If instead you wanted to allow just the user 'foo' to connect over loopback, you would set this value to `["foo"]`.
 More information can be found here: https://www.rabbitmq.com/access-control.html.

-##### Load definitions
+##### Definitions Import

-The RabbitMQ Management Plugin provides a means to load predefined definitions for your installation.
-This feature allows for the application to consume a JSON file on startup to ensure that the configuration matches your exact specifications.
-This can be enabled by specifying the following attribute:
+[RabbitMQ management plugin](http://www.rabbitmq.com/management.html) provides a means to load a definitions (schema) file on node boot.
+To configure definition loading, set the following attribute:

 `['rabbitmq']['management']['load_definitions'] = true`

-By default, the service will expect a JSON file to exist at `/etc/rabbitmq/load_definitions.json`; however, you can define another path if you'd prefer using the following attribute:
+By default, the node will be configured to load a JSON at `/etc/rabbitmq/load_definitions.json`;
+however, you can define another path if you'd prefer using the following attribute:

 `['rabbitmq']['management']['definitions_file'] = '/path/to/your/definitions.json'`

-In order to use this functionality, you will need to produce whatever file is defined by the above attribute with your definitions before you execute the RabbitMQ cookbook itself.
+In order to use this functionality, you will need to provision a file referenced by the above attribute before you execute any recipes in the RabbitMQ cookbook (in other words, before the node starts).
+For example, this can be done using a remote file resource.

 ### mgmt_console
 Installs the `rabbitmq_management` and `rabbitmq_management_visualiser` plugins.